Camp Nathan Smith

-Camp Nathan Smith was a former Canadian and later American military base in Kandahar City, Afghanistan.
+Camp Nathan Smith was a Canadian and later American military base in Kandahar, Afghanistan.
 Originally, it was an abandoned fruit factory.
+The camp was located in the heart of Kandahar City, north of Highway 1 and south of the Canal.

-In November 2003, the site was reconstructed by US Army soldiers of Charlie Battery, 3rd Battalion, 321st Field Artillery Regiment from Fort Bragg, North Carolina.
-The camp was turned over to the Canadian Army in 2005 and named for Private Nathan Smith of the 3rd Battalion, Princess Patricia's Canadian Light Infantry.
+In November 2003, the site was reconstructed by US Army soldiers of C Battery, 3rd Battalion, 321st Field Artillery Regiment from Fort Bragg, North Carolina.
+The camp was turned over to the Canadian Forces in 2005 and named for Private Nathan Smith of the 3rd Battalion, Princess Patricia's Canadian Light Infantry.
 Smith was killed in the Tarnak Farm friendly fire incident.

 In July 2010, the 1st Brigade Combat Team, 4th Infantry Division (United States), took command of Camp Nathan Smith.
-On June 19, 2011 a Transfer of Authority Ceremony took place on Camp Nathan Smith signifying the end of 1st Brigade Combat Team, 4th Infantry Division’s deployment and the beginning of its sister brigade 2nd Brigade Combat Team, 4th Infantry Division’s partnership with the Government of the Islamic Republic of Afghanistan and the Afghanistan National Security Forces.
+On June 19, 2011, a transfer of authority ceremony took place on Camp Nathan Smith signifying the end of 1st Brigade Combat Team, 4th Infantry Division’s deployment and the beginning of its sister brigade 2nd Brigade Combat Team, 4th Infantry Division’s partnership with the Government of the Islamic Republic of Afghanistan and the Afghan National Security Forces.

 The Canadians left on June 22, 2011.

-On October 27, 2011, a coordinated attack from insurgents within the city occurred at Camp Nathan Smith (CNS).
+On October 27, 2011, a coordinated attack from insurgents within the city occurred at the camp.
 Although one interpreter, a member of SFA Team 5, was killed and eight ISAF soldiers were wounded, the attack was deemed unsuccessful.
-Camp Nathan Smith was located in the heart of Kandahar City, north of Highway 1 and south of the Canal.
-Its location in the heart of Kandahar City allowed ISAF forces to quickly respond to enemy attacks during the early years of the Afghan war.
+The camp's location in the heart of Kandahar City allowed ISAF forces to quickly respond to enemy attacks during the early years of the Afghan war.
 As Kandahar City became more peaceful its purpose changed to a place for meetings to discuss city governance, developmental projects, and to train Afghan police officers.

-There was a small Post Exchange, a local bazaar, an aid station, a gym, a water reservoir and two dining facilities at Camp Nathan Smith.
+There was a small post exchange, a local bazaar, an aid station, a gym, a water reservoir and two dining facilities at Camp Nathan Smith.
 One of the dining facilities was named after Army SSG Sheldon Tate.
 Tate died July 13, 2010, while repelling an insurgent attack on an Afghan police compound in Kandahar City.